The purchase of a property through a business can be very tricky:

 Disposal of the property could lead to capital gains tax and unlike if you own the property personally, there is no tax free annual allowance for the company for capital gains tax purposes.

 As you can see, there are a lot of factors to think about when purchasing a home through a Limited Company.
-Should you require any additional information, or are considering this we can refer you to our specialist tax partners for clarification and further advice.
+Should you require any additional information, or are considering this we can refer you to our specialist tax partners for clarification and further advice, so don’t hesitate to get in touch.